ngillani/dynamic-word-emb/README.md

 ## Dynamic embedding model, forked from the PyTorch implementation of paragraph vectors [here](https://github.com/inejc/paragraph-vectors).

+This repository contains the code for the **corrected** version of:

+> Gillani & Levy.
+2019.
+Simple dynamic word embeddings for mapping perceptions in the public sphere.
+Proceedings of the Third Workshop on Natural Language Processing and Computational Social Science.
+Pages 94–99.

+Please refer to the corrected version of this paper, not the originally-published version, as the results are qualitatively different in the corrected version.

 Quick sketch of important files (most of the code is taken from the paragraph vectors implementation linked above, with modifications where necessary):
 - `paragraphvec/models.py`: contains code for categorical dynamic model (class name: DM) and continuous dynamic model (class name: DMSpline — this is a work in progress)
 - `paragraphvec/dataset.py`: contains functions for a) preparing various datasets (namely COHA and talk radio), and b) creating and serving batches for training